github/safe-settings/README.md

     > It is possible to override this behavior and specify a custom repo instead of the `admin` repo.<br>
     > This could be done by setting an `env` variable called `ADMIN_REPO`.

+1. The **settings** in the **default** branch is applied.
+If the settings are changed in a non-default branch and a PR is created to merge the changes, it would be run in a `dry-run` mode to evaluate and validate the settings, and checks would pass or fail based on that.
-1. In `safe-settings` the settings can have 2 types of targets:
+2. In `safe-settings` the settings can have 2 types of targets:
    1. `org` - These settings are applied to the `org`. `Org`-targeted settings are defined in `.github/settings.yml` .
 Currently, only `rulesets` are supported as `org`-targeted settings.
    2. `repo` - These settings are applied to `repos`

-2. For The `repo`-targeted settings there can be at 3 levels at which the settings could be managed:
+3. For The `repo`-targeted settings there can be at 3 levels at which the settings could be managed:
    1. Org-level settings are defined in `.github/settings.yml`
        > **Note**
        > It is possible to override this behavior and specify a different filename for the `settings` yml repo.<br>